Nacu0021/ExpeditionEnhanced/README.md

     //The % amount of how much the burden increases the expedition's score. public override float ScoreMultiplier => 40f;

-    //The rest is explained above, in the Custom Perks section public override string ID => "bur-confusedd";
+    //The ID with which you'll be referring to the burden.
+Needs to start with "bur-" public override string ID => "bur-confusedd";

-    public override string Name => "CONFUSED";
+    //The rest is explained above, in the Custom Perks section public override string Name => "CONFUSED";
     public override string ManualDescription => "Slugcat hit its head on a rock earlier, now its memory seems to be working funny.
 What time is it again?";
     public override Color Color => new Color(1f, 0.949f, 0.25f);